A return to Ararat

-I spent the past weekend in the Ararat plains, where Sergey, my surrogate father in Armenia, owns about 10 hectares of land.
+I spent the past weekend in the Ararat plains, where Sergey, my surrogate father in

 Sergey is a mechanical engineer by training, working in that field until 1995, then decided to get into the farming business when corrupt government officials put the screws to him once too many times in an attempt to receive kickbacks from the profits he made.
 He had been running a state-owned factory which he leased to manufacture several metal-based goods, such as electric hotplates—which serves as a primary use for cooking in many households, primarily impoverished, that do not have gas or electric ovens—with folding legs for easy storage and an after market automotive part for the Lada “Zhiguli” used for effective interior heating.

 He was inspired to enter the farming business when realizing that the land once cultivated yearly in his home village of Vosketap, located about 35 miles from Yerevan just beyond Khor Virap, had become a virtual desert, as local farmers gave up their occupation citing lack of financial resources to purchase seed as well as irrigation water or the simple unwillingness to work.
-From the onset Sergey studied the latest farming technologies immediately available in Armenia
+From the onset Sergey studied the latest farming technologies immediately available in

 , then implemented them.
 He learned with much practice and patience which seed would yield the most crops without sacrificing quality and flavor.
 When the implementation of electricity for farming-related necessities was unheard of, he became a pioneer by drilling an artisan well for irrigation purposes and using a high-powered electric pump to extract the natural spring water from 50 meters below the earth’s surface.
+Armenia

 Most of the crops grown are tomatoes, cucumbers, peppers, and eggplant.
 He also grows corn, and when all the vegetables are picked he turns over the soil to plant wheat, which he’ll do in a few weeks.
 This year he had a late start with sowing the seed since the springtime brought more rains than expected.
 To spread the seed just before a coming rainstorm would spell disaster as it would all simply wash away.
 You need to wait a day or two after the rain for the soil to stiffen a bit so the seed can settle and take root.
 Sergey may sell the land as intent to purchase has already been expressed.